dougrday/frontend-libraries/docs/README.md

 ### Backend Code

 The backend code is in the `server` folder.
 The entire folder is generated from the OpenAPI specification.
+It generates and entire Spring Boot application, including:

+* Models used by the contract
+* API interfaces
+* Sample controller classes
+* Sample security configuration

 There are a few files that are committed to source control, and won't be overwritten when regenerating the code from the OpenAPI spec.